NitrofMtl/TimeOut/ReadMe.md

 Non recommended usage:
 	-For very time critical timing.
-		It run into « void loop », so it is dependant of the speed of the loop.
+		It run into « void loop », so it is dependent of the speed of the loop.
 It could be a couple of millisecond offset.
 For time critical timing, use interrupt instead.
 	-For short very short or very long delay :
-		For very short delay, it take some time to sort the container when addin and when triggering a delay, so It could be better to use interrupt for realy small delay.
+		For very short delay, it take some time to sort the container when adding and when triggering a delay, so It could be better to use interrupt for really small delay.
 For long delay, « millis() » is also not so accurate.
 There could be a better way.
 (No test have been done.
 If people want to do some testing for short and log delay, you could post your result on TimeOut github.)